meilisearch/specifications/text/0117-typo-tolerance-setting-api.md

 The typo tolerance feature is still used to match documents.

-### 3.1.2. `disabledAttributes`
+### 3.1.2. `disableOnAttributes`

 - Type: Array of String
 - Required: False
 - Default: `[]`

-`disabledAttributes` disable the typo tolerance feature on the specified attributes list.
+`disableOnAttributes` disable the typo tolerance feature on the specified attributes list.

-Any attributes defined in `disabledAttributes` won't have their values matched by the typo tolerance.
+Any attributes defined in `disableOnAttributes` won't have their values matched by the typo tolerance.

 #### 3.1.2.1.
 Example

-Given `["title"]` as `disabledAttributes` and the following document
+Given `["title"]` as `disableOnAttributes` and the following document

 ```json
 {